In English Utskrift Sök Innehåll Kontakt

 Each successfully completed homework set gives you maximally 5 points for the exam.
 The exact requirements will be posted on each separate homework set.
 The homework sets will be posted roughly ten days before the deadline on the course homepage.

-• Homework 1: This homework set covers problems from the first three chapters in compendium. [solution] (Due on Friday February 10, 17:00).
+• Homework 1: This homework set covers the material in chapters 1-4 of the lecture notes.
+Solution (Due on November 23, 17:00).

-• Homework 2: This homework set covers the material in chapter 4 - chapter 5 of the lecture notes. [solution](Due on Wednesday February 29).
+• Homework 2: This homework set covers the material in chaptes 4 -6 of the lecture notes.
+Solution (Due on December 6).

-• Homework 3: This homework set covers problems chapter 6 - chapter 9 in the lecture notes. [solution] (Due on Friday March 9).
+• Homework 3: This homework set covers the material in chapters 6 - 9 of the lecture notes.
+Solution (Due on December 16).

 Written exam